Conversation Games For Kids To Encourage Talking and Communication

 When your children are having a conversation with you, it is important to let them speak with interruption.
 Sometimes that means getting rid of distractions, but it also means letting them finish their thought before chiming in with your thoughts.

-It can be difficult to refrain from speaking when your child presents you with information that you may believe has a simple solution for, but create a positive space and let your kiddo finish their thought.
+It can be difficult to refrain from speaking when your child presents you with information that you could believe has a simple solution for, but create a positive space and let your kiddo finish their thought.

 Interrupting children can make it seem like you are starting to nag them.
 Nagging is one of those things that really puts up conversation barriers that will later be pretty difficult to breakthrough.